cetz-package/cetz/src/styles.typ

     /// Index of the mark the path should get shortened to, or auto
     /// to shorten to the last mark.
 To apply different values per side,
     /// set the default to `0` and to `auto` for the mark you want to
     /// shorten the path to.
+Set to `none` to disable path shortening.
     shorten-to: auto,
   ),
   circle: (